15 Questions Most Sponsors Ask, Answered

 However, in cases where families are significantly in need or vulnerable, more than one child may be registered at the discretion of the local church and project staff.

-We cannot request specific children to be registered, but we encourage you to send a family gift to help meet the family’s needs.
-You could also include your sponsored child’s siblings in the letters you write and include small, paper-based gifts for them, too.
+We can't request specific children to be registered, but we encourage you to send a family gift to help meet the wider family’s needs.
+You could also include the siblings of the child you sponsor in the greetings of the messages you send, too, and tell them you're praying for the whole family.

-After your gift is received, you should receive a thank-you letter within six-eight months of sending the gift!
+After your gift is received, you should receive a thank-you letter within six-eight months of sending the gift, usually sharing how the money's been used.

-13. If I missed a payment, does that mean my sponsored child didn’t receive help?
+12. If I missed a payment, does that mean the child I sponsor didn’t receive help?

-If you miss a contribution, your sponsorship will be covered that month from Compassion’s Unsponsored Children Fund to ensure that your sponsored child, and their local church, does not miss out on financial support.
-Rest assured, your sponsored child will not lose their place in the sponsorship programme and they won’t go without.
+If you miss a contribution, your sponsorship will be covered that month from Compassion’s Unsponsored Children Fund to ensure that the child you sponsor, and their local church, have consistent financial support.

-Once you are able to catch up your contribution amount, this will backfill the covered contribution.
+Once you're able to catch up your contribution amount, this will backfill the covered contribution.

-If you are in financial difficulty, we have many options to cover or assist with donations —please call us!
+If you are in financial difficulty, we have many options to cover or assist with donations.
+Please call us and we'll be happy to talk through what's possible.

-There are many reasons why a child could leave the sponsorship programme.
+There are many reasons why a child may leave the sponsorship programme.

-This could be because the child graduates, the family’s economic situation has improved so that they don’t need assistance, or the family move to find better employment opportunities or to be closer to family.
+This could be because the child graduates, the family’s economic situation improves and so they don’t need assistance, or because the family move away to find better employment opportunities or to be closer to other family members.

-15. My sponsored child isn’t smiling in their picture, are they unhappy?
+14. The child I sponsor isn’t smiling in their picture, are they unhappy?

 Photo day at the project

-Keep in mind this is probably the first picture that’s ever been taken of your sponsored child.
+Keep in mind this may be the first picture that’s ever been taken of them.
 It might even be the first time they’ve seen a camera.
-While we’re used to being told to smile for photos, your sponsored child might look serious as a sign of respect.
+While we’re used to being told to smile for photos, the child you sponsor might look serious as a sign of respect.

 On photo day, all the children line up and take it in turns to have their picture taken.
 Many aren’t used to so much individual attention being given to them and can look shy.

-You’ll receive a new photo of your sponsored child every 12 to 18 months.
+You’ll receive a new photo of the child you sponsor every 12 to 18 months.
 Like all of us, some children will become naturals in front of the camera while others will remain shy.

-You can update personal details such as your address or Direct Debit date by contacting our Engagement centre.
+You can update personal details such as your address or Direct Debit date by logging into your myCompassion account.

 A version of this article originally appeared on Compassion Australia’s blog.